bynaysousa/bynaysousa/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning JAVA, JAVAcript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me.
+From email: najlasousa08@gmail.com
+- instagram: @bynaysousa

 <!---
 bynaysousa/bynaysousa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.